Tannaka duality over ring spectra: Neutralized Tannaka duality for -categories

 \begin{proof} Since $G$ is rigid, the $\infty$-category $\SeComod_B$ is ind-rigid and by Lemma~\ref{indrigidlemma} there exists an equivalence

 of $\infty$-categories.
 The result now follows from Proposition~\ref{secomodmodbg}. \end{proof}

-We remark that these rigidity conditions on an affine group stack (or if you like, on a Hopf $R$-algebra) are a new feature of the higher categorical approach: in the classical case, an affine group scheme over a field is automatically rigid.
+We remark that these rigidity conditions on an affine group stack (or on a Hopf $R$-algebra) are a new feature of the higher categorical approach~: in the classical case, an affine group scheme over a field is automatically rigid.
 We will now define the objects on the group side of the correspondence.

-\begin{dfn} Let $R$ be an $\Einfty$-ring and $\tau$ a subcanonical topology.
-A group stack $G$ in $\Gp^{\tau}(R)$ is said to be \textit{$R$-Tannakian} if it is of the form $\Spec B$ for $B$ a Hopf $R$-algebra and is weakly rigid.
-It is said to be \textit{$\lambda$-$R$-Tannakian} for a topology $\lambda$ if it is $R$-Tannakian where $B$ is a $\lambda$-Hopf $R$-algebra. \end{dfn}
+\begin{dfn} Let $R$ be an $\Einfty$-ring.
+A group stack $G$ in $\Gp(\Pr(\Aff_R))$ is said to be \textit{$R$-Tannakian} if it is of the form $\Spec B$ for $B$ a weakly rigid Hopf $R$-algebra.
+It is said to be \textit{$\tau$-$R$-Tannakian} for a topology $\tau$ if it is $R$-Tannakian where $B$ is a $\tau$-Hopf $R$-algebra. \end{dfn}